Sorted Matrix Search

 [-1, -1] if it does not.

-We will define the matrix as being sorted if all the items along any row are always increasing, and all the items along any column are always increasing.
+We will define the matrix as being sorted if all the items along any row are always increasing, and all the items down any column are always increasing.

-You will search for an item in the matrix, and returns its row and column index in as two items in an array.
+You will search for an item in the matrix, and return its row and column index as two items in an array.

 If the item does not exist in the matrix, return

 -1 for both the row and column index.

 The integers in the array are guaranteed to be unique.

 const matrix = [ [0, 2, 5, 8, 10], [1, 4, 9, 15, 20], [3, 7, 14, 19, 21], [17, 22, 23, 24, 25], ]; const target = 19; // row // | searchMatrix(matrix, target); // [2, 3] // | // column

 In a brute force approach, you could search along all